Overlay Text

 Chapter 1: The BASIC Computer for Family, Business, and Education

-These are the examples for chapter 1.
-Change to other chapters in the left menu.
+These are the examples for chapter 1 of Too Much Fun.
+Select chapters in the menu.

 Selling the Commodore 64